 Collaborative peer-to-peer session formats (such as discussion tables or campfire sessions among many others) allow delegates to engage in discussion with their peers, bring up their pains and share solutions.
 By default, these session formats carry a strong human element, which naturally endorses after-session networking.

 Let’s admit it.
 Presentations are here to stay but their format is (or should be) witnessing a radical transformation.
-TED has revolutionised presentations and story-telling like no other event has ever done before.
-Instead of letting speakers stretch 20 minute content to 60 minute to fill in the speaking slot, TED organizers capped the time to 18 minutes.
+TED has revolutionized presentations and story-telling like no other event has ever done before.
+Instead of letting speakers stretch 20-minute content to 60-minute to fill in the speaking slot, TED organizers capped the time to 18 minutes.

 They set an example for thousands of event professionals and their speakers.
 And many have decided to follow their lead.
 And you should do the same..

 Ask your speakers how much time they need in order to cover their topic.
 They might need only 15 minutes to deliver their message.
 Forcing them to stretch it to 45 minutes might cause vague, uninteresting delivery.
 Rather fill in the remaining minutes with Q&A and let your presenters respond to questions that the audience is craving to hear.

 Some authors even suggest to abandon presentations altogether and have the Q&A instead!
 In fact, there are already the conferences, which are adopting this model.
 For instance, Saastr Annual conference, the largest gathering of Saastr founders, conducted onstage interviews with their guests instead of having them present slide after slide.

 Saastr organizers noted on their website: “No endless slide shows.
 Instead, hands-on sessions that teach you how to do it.
 How to go from $0 to $100m in ARR.
 Faster, better, with less stress, and more success.”